mkjuergens/selective-msms/README.md

 # Selective-MSMS
 Code for **"When Should We Trust the Annotation?
 Selective Prediction for Molecular Structure Retrieval from Mass Spectra"**.

 We introduce a selective prediction framework for molecular structure retrieval from tandem mass spectra (MS/MS), enabling models to abstain from predictions when uncertainty is too high.
-The framework evaluates uncertainty quantification strategies at two levels of granularity — fingerprint-level and retrieval-level — and applies distribution-free risk control to obtain subsets of annotations with provable error guarantees.

 All experiments are conducted on the [MassSpecGym](https://github.com/pluskal-lab/MassSpecGym) benchmark.